Broadchurch: Conception

 Broadchurch creator and writer Chris Chibnall described the project as a labour of love.
 He conceived Broadchurch in about 2003 while working on his first series, Born and Bred.
 The concept for Broadchurch was to explore how a child's murder affects a small, close-knit local community and how the characters react to the media attention and mutual suspicion that arise.

 The series' location was partly inspired by the Jurassic Coast in Dorset, where Chibnall lived.
 Chibnall says that he initially did not have a location in mind for the series, but the opportunity to improve his work-life balance made setting the show in Dorset appealing.
 From 2006 to 2011, Chibnall spent most of his time travelling about the UK and Ireland, working on Torchwood, Law & Order: UK and Camelot.
 By setting the show in Dorset, Chibnall did not have to spend time away from his home and family.
 His decision to set the show on the Jurassic Coast also helped him generate more ideas and tighten the writing.
 For example, Dorset-born poet and author Thomas Hardy's surname was used for one of the main characters (DI Alec Hardy).
+Alongside this, his first name, Alec, and other character's first name, Tess Henchard, are in reference to characters from Hardy's novels Tess of the d'Urbervilles and The Mayor of Casterbridge.
 Hardy's use of the term "Wessex" was used to name the fictional Wessex Police, and character Jack Marshall reads the Hardy novel Jude the Obscure.

 The series' name also came from Dorset.
 Chibnall invented the name "Broadchurch" based on two settlements in Dorset: "I thought a lot about the literary heritage of this county.
 In true Thomas Hardy style, I came up with a compound location name of Broadchurch combining the hamlets of Broadoak and Whitchurch."